MARK PELLINGTON is a filmmaker based in Los Angeles.

 He also continued directing high-end commercials for GMC and United Health and award winning music videos for Bear Hands, Cage the Elephant, Linkin Park and a new series of evocative gun control PSA short films.
 In addition, Pellington received exposure for his 10 minute short film HONESTY, based on a David Whyte poem

 The end of the year saw Pellington direct COCAINE COWBOYS, a pilot for the TNT Network written by Michelle Ashford and produced by Jerry Bruckheimer and Michael Bay.

 The beginning of 2015 saw the creation of Pellington’s latest TV success.
 BLINDSPOT, an action thriller for NBC, produced by Greg Berlanti, was a high profile pilot which is now a successful TV series.
 Pellington remained as an Executive Producer for the first season as well as directing 3 additional episodes.
 The series has continued it’s growth and has begun shooting season two in 2016 with Pellington still as an Executive Producer.

 While Pellington had a busy year in television he continued his passion in directing compelling music videos.
 These included directing grammy-nominated band Silversun Pickups for their single “Nightlight”, hard rock band Three Days Grace for their single “Human Race”, and an up and coming Norwegian pop talent MIIA for her international hit “Dynasty”.

 Pellington began 2016 with the exciting start of his 6th feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
-The Last Word is produced by Myriad Pictures and captured great reviews for MacLaine and was theatrically distrubuted by Bleecker Street in early 2017.
+The Last Word is produced by Pellington and Myriad Pictures and captured great reviews for MacLaine and was theatrically distrubuted by Bleecker Street in early 2017.
 The year ended with the shooting of feature film NOSTALGIA, a meditative drama written by Alex Ross Perry, and starring Jon Hamm, Ellen Burstyn, Nick Offerman, Catherine Keener, James LeGros and Bruce Dern.
 The film will be released in late Fall 2017.